 She has granted an injunction blocking parts of the Arizona law.

-But we will find out, and we will have the uh details for you when we come back, maybe before we go to the break, but a judge has granted an injunction blocking parts of the Arizona law.
+Maybe before we go to the break, but a judge has granted an injunction blocking parts of the Arizona law.

 This to me is big because normally federal courts do not side with the federal government against states like this.

-I could be wrong about this, but I don't think that's standard.
+This is not, I don't think, I could be wrong about this, but I don't think that's standard.

-Well, she's a you know she's not an ideologue.
+Well, she's a, you know, she's not an ideologue.

 She's not a partisan judge.

-She's uh right down the middle.
+She's right down the middle.

-She nominated by a Democrat, yeah, but she's uh right down the middle a judge.
+Yeah, but she's right down the middle of judge.

 We were set up for this.